 What and How you can learn:

-Aimpoint Express levels 1&2 can be learned in a two hour long class where you will learn to read all lengths and slopes of putt.
-You can learn this as part of a clinic group OR on a one to one basis.
+AimPoint Express levels 1&2 can be learned one to one OR in a group clinic where you will learn to read all lengths and slopes of putt.

 Aiming on that chosen line will be your next task.
 Many golfers do not aim where they are thinking, even from just 6ft from the hole.
 What YOU see as an individual is what we assess in the Aiming lesson and we can confirm your Aim/Posture and Eye Position is good or we can learn what you need to adjust to aim correctly.
 Your aiming issues may be highlighted to you when you attend the reading class but the Aim Lesson is best learned on a one to one basis as everyone's perception of line are different.